-18. ACKNOWLEDGEMENT
+19. ACKNOWLEDGEMENT

-Both Parties and their Coaches acknowledge that they have read this Agreement, understand its terms and conditions, and agree to abide by them.
+Both Parties and the Coach acknowledge that they have read this Agreement, understand its terms and conditions, and agree to abide by them.
 The Parties have chosen the Collaborative Process to reduce emotional and financial costs, and to generate a final agreement that addresses the issues arising out of the separation.
 They agree to work in good faith to achieve these goals.

-19. COUNTERPARTS
+20. COUNTERPARTS

-This Agreement may be signed and dated by the Parties and the Coaches in counterparts, by original or electronic signature, each of which will be deemed to be an original, but all of which, taken together, will constitute one and the same agreement, binding on the Parties and the Coaches when the last person signs it.
+This Agreement may be signed and dated by the Parties and the Coach in counterparts, by original or electronic signature, each of which will be deemed to be an original, but all of which, taken together, will constitute one and the same agreement, binding on the Parties and the Coach when the last person signs it.

 Dated: Dated:

 Signed: Signed:

 Party 1: Party 2:

 Address: Address:

 Email Address: Email Address:

-Dated: Dated:
+Dated:

-Signed: Signed:
+Signed:

-Coach 1: Coach 2:
+Coach:

-Address: Address:
+Address:

-Email Address: Email Address:
+Email Address: